Asthma (pronounced: AZ-muh) is a lung condition that makes it hard to breathe. Lots

 vary, but common triggers

-allergens, like pollen, mold, or other things that cause an allergic reaction in some
+allergens, like pollen, mold, or other things that cause an allergic reaction in

 like cold, dry air or extreme heat or humidity